 - Cash Ratio – This ratio is referred to as a conservative debt ratio as it is only concerned with the company’s cash and cash equivalents.
 It entails dividing cash and cash equivalents by current liabilities.
 The resulting value will be interpreted in terms of the ability of the company to cover its short-term liabilities without liquidating any of its assets.
 It’s purely dealing with the company’s cash and cash equivalents.

 - Quick Ratio – This ratio is called the acid-test ratio.
 It establishes the company’s ability to repay its short-term debts using its most liquid assets (which can be liquidated within 90 days).
 Here the summation of cash and cash equivalents, marketable securities, and accounts receivable are divided by the company’s CL (current liabilities).

 - Current Ratio – This ratio divides a company’s total CA by its total CL.
 The result is an estimation of the ability of the company’s CA to offset its CL.

 Current ratio can overstate how quickly an asset can be converted.
-The current ratio uses inventory, which may or may not be easily converted to cash within a year (this is the case for many retailers and other inventory-intensive businesses).
+The current ratio uses inventory, which may or may not is easily converted to cash within a year (this is the case for many retailers and other inventory-intensive businesses).